usnistgov/OSCAL/docs/content/learn/tutorials/general/extension.md

 OSCAL is designed with the goal of simultaneously supporting multiple cybersecurity frameworks.
 The core OSCAL syntax achieves this goal by focusing on properties that are universal or have applicability across various frameworks.

 In creating OSCAL, NIST anticipated the importance of extensibility for unique requirements when organizations implement their security and privacy risk management programs.
-It was important to establish extension mechanisms from the onset, to allow OSCAL content creators to tailor OSCAL for their specific (organizational) needs.
+It was important to establish extension mechanisms from the onset, to allow OSCAL content creators to adapt OSCAL for their specific (organizational) needs.

 Thus, OSCAL is designed with extensibility as one of its key principles, allowing the OSCAL models to be extended wherever there are prop or link properties in the core OSCAL models.
 This tutorial describes both extension mechanisms, explaining when to utilize them and illustrating their proper use.